pulumi/terraform-provider-aws/website/docs/r/s3control_storage_lens_configuration.html.markdown

 The following arguments are supported:

 * `account_id` - (Optional) The AWS account ID for the S3 Storage Lens configuration.
-Defaults to automatically determined account ID of the Terraform AWS provider.
+Defaults to automatically determined account ID of the AWS provider.
 * `config_id` - (Required) The ID of the S3 Storage Lens configuration.
 * `storage_lens_configuration` - (Required) The S3 Storage Lens configuration.
 See [Storage Lens Configuration](#storage-lens-configuration) below for more details.
 * `tags` - (Optional) Key-value map of resource tags.
-If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.

 ### Storage Lens Configuration